 Caution to travellers about changing your name on a passport

-This may be the case even if you carry your marriage or civil partnership certificate with you.
-Always check with the consulate of the country you plan to visit or your travel agent.
+This could happen even if you carry your marriage or civil partnership certificate with you.
+Check with the consulate of the country you plan to visit or your travel agent about your name change.